StabbyCutyou/moldovan_slammer/README.md

 # Roadmap

-I'll continue to add support for more random value categories, such as a general {time} field.
+I'll continue to add support for more random value categories, such as a general {time} field, as well as additions to existing ones (for example, a timezone param for :now)

-I also want to come up with a better internal design for how the interpreter is organized and architected, but I'm waiting until I have a richer feature set before I tackly an overall re-design of the current implementation.
-This likely won't happen until I split the libraries into Moldova and Slammer.
+I also want to come up with a better internal design for how the interpreter is organized and architected, but I'm waiting until I have a more complete feature set before I tackle an overall re-design of the current implementation.

 I also plan on making it possible to swap the current driver (mysql compatible databases only) for another one, longer term.

-Put the projects in different repos, but right now I'm working on them together for the same project.
+Put the packages in different repos, but right now I'm working on them together for the same project.

+Build in a worker model to the Slammer, with knobs to tune how many workers in the pool.
+This will allow a single slammer to operate be fed a stream of data and work on it more efficiently

 # License